-1. In response to the impact of the ongoing COVID-19 pandemic in the United States, the Wireline Competition Bureau has waived certain Lifeline program rules in seven previous Orders to provide necessary relief for low-income households.
-Although vaccination efforts have been underway for several months and overall cases have decreased, the effects of the COVID-19 pandemic are still being felt by many Americans.
-The importance of access to affordable communications services for low-income consumers has been underscored by the pandemic and its long-lasting impact.
-Accordingly, we find good cause to extend, on our own motion, our prior waivers of the Lifeline program rules governing documentation requirements for subscribers residing in rural areas on Tribal lands, reverification, recertification, general de-enrollment, and income documentation through September 30, 2021.
-We will continue to monitor the situation to determine whether any additional extension of these waivers is appropriate.
+1. In response to the impact of the ongoing COVID-19 pandemic in the United States, the Wireline Competition Bureau has waived certain Lifeline program rules in nine previous Orders to provide necessary relief for low-income households.
+The effects of the COVID-19 pandemic continue to be felt by many Americans, and recently a new variant of the coronavirus has emerged that has contributed to uncertainty about the ongoing pandemic.1 The importance of access to affordable communications services for low-income consumers has been underscored by the pandemic and its long-lasting impact.
+Accordingly, we find good cause to extend, on our own motion, our prior waivers of the Lifeline program rules governing documentation requirements for subscribers residing in rural areas on Tribal lands, reverification, recertification, general de-enrollment, and income documentation through March 31, 2022.2 We will continue to monitor the situation to determine whether any additional extension of these waivers is appropriate.